hilbix/tino/blog/20240229-susi-under-attack.md

 > "To err is human.
 But to really fuck things up, you need a computer."
 [OEDO 808 Cyber City](https://www.imdb.com/title/tt0220218/)

 When I did the move, I did it quickly.
-This means, that Mails are now coming in over a proxied tunnel connection, too, until the move to the new IP happens (soon).
+This means, that Mails are now coming in over a proxied tunnel connection, too, until SUSI is changed to the new IP.

 > The good thing is to sort everything out before the move to the new IP is applied.
 > So problems like this here do not affect the new IP.